lando/lando/docs/tutorials/lando-with-vscode.md

 Using Lando with VS Code
 ========================

 [Visual Studio Code](https://github.com/Microsoft/vscode/) is a great open source editor for programming.
-It is however not so easy to debug PHP applications - especially when they're run inside Docker containers, like Lando.
+Debugging PHP applications with it can be easy too.

 This is a basic setup to help you in this task.